phalt/django-api-domains/docs/plugins.md

-We recommend the following plugins for use with this guide.
+We recommend the following plugins for use with this guide:

 ## Django REST Framework